-These insulated silicone grill gloves are heat resistant to 425°F, and provide excellent grip plus terrific flexibility, so they don’t restrict movement.
+These insulated silicone grill gloves are heat resistant to 425°F and provide excellent grip plus terrific flexibility, so they don’t restrict movement.
 They’re completely waterproof and odor-free, and when you’re done frying, you can just toss them in the washer with the rest of the dishes.

 Inexpensive: The problem with the cheapest portable propane deep fryers is the quality: thin stands and pans just don’t last.
 We would expect to pay at least $60 for a well-made set from a trusted brand.

-Mid-range: Between $100 and $200, you have huge choice, including oil-free models and those with twin frying baskets.
+Mid-range: Between $100 and $200, you have a huge choice, including oil-free models and those with twin frying baskets.
 We expect most people can find what they’re looking for in this price range.